krisleech/simple_store/README.md

 # SimpleStore

-Store hashes in memory or to disk, useful for testing without a real database.
+Store buckets of keyed hashes in memory or to disk, useful for testing without a real database.

 ## Installation